The 10 BEST Hotels in Miami (IOHO)

-When chef Nobu Matsuhisa, Robert De Niro and Hollywood producer Meir Teper came together to create the Nobu hotel brand, we knew it would be revolutionary.
-Now, years later and with two lauded resorts under their belts, the trio has set their sights on a third endeavor in Miami.
-Similar to their first hotel located within Caesars Palace in Vegas, the new outpost is the same hotel-within-a-hotel concept at the Eden Roc resort.
-Inside, you'll find 203 David Rockwell-designed guestrooms, an art collection curated by Peter Brant, and of course, an innovative food scene comprised of the signature Nobu Japanese restaurant, plus a reboot of California’s popular Malibu Farm.
+When chef Nobu Matsuhisa, Robert De Niro, and Hollywood producer Meir Teper came together to create the Nobu hotel brand, we knew it would be revolutionary.
+Inside the Nobu Hotel Miami Beach, you'll find 203 David Rockwell-designed guest rooms, an art collection curated by Peter Brant, and of course, an innovative food scene comprised of the signature Nobu Japanese restaurant—plus a reboot of California’s popular Malibu Farm.

 Miami's Faena Hotel is all about the wow-factor.
-Set in the haute Mid-Beach neighborhood, the hotel is the vision of film director Baz Luhrmann and his wife, costumer Catherine Martin.
-So you can expect grandeur from every corner: there’s a 22,000-square-foot spa, a sprawling cabaret-style theater, and Damien Hirst’s renowned 24-karat wooly mammoth skeleton.
-The property is just the beginning of Argentinian developer Alan Faena’s grand plan for the billion-dollar Faena Arts District, a cultural quarter that is now home to the Faena Theater for performing arts, the Faena Bazaar shopping area, and the Faena Forum, a Rem Koolhaas-designed events space that hosts rotating exhibits.
+Set in the haute Mid-Beach neighborhood, the hotel is the vision of film director Baz Luhrmann and his wife, costumer Catherine Martin, so you can expect grandeur from every corner.
+There’s a 22,000-square-foot spa, a sprawling cabaret-style theater, and Damien Hirst’s renowned 24-karat wooly mammoth skeleton.
+The property was just the beginning of Argentinian developer Alan Faena’s billion-dollar Faena Arts District, a cultural quarter that is now home to the Faena Theater for performing arts, the Faena Bazaar shopping area, and the Faena Forum, a Rem Koolhaas-designed events space that hosts rotating exhibits.

 RELATED: 8 Posh Pool Scenes in Miami